How things work in school

 Children can come to nursery if they are tired.

-Children can’t come to nursery if they have a high temperature: for a child under 5 this is 38°C (100.4F) and above.
+Aside from COVID-19, children can’t come to nursery if they have a high temperature: for a child under 5 this is 38°C (100.4F) and above.

 If your child has vomited or had diarrhoea they can’t come back to nursery for 48 hours.